 Interconnection Charges are for costs, not covered elsewhere, that are more than what the Authority's ordinary costs would have been to supply the Customer's electrical needs under a suitable Service Classification.
 The Customer shall pay the Authority the Interconnection Charges in full when the extra costs arise.
-The Authority will also charge an application fee of \$350 which may be applied to the costs of interconnection.
+The Authority will also charge an application fee of three hundred and fifty dollars (\$350) which may be applied to the costs of interconnection.